Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Experiments

 where $\Delta \text{\# dead enemies}$ is the increased number of dead enemies, and $\text{win flag}$ is the flag of winning the combat.

 Since many QMIX-based approaches are verified to achieve good performance in fully-cooperative tasks, we take the following state-of-the-art MARL algorithms as baselines: QMIX, TarMAC+QMIX, and NDQ. \footnote{NDQ itself is based on QMIX.} We evaluate the methods on four combat maps: 3m, 8m, 5m\_vs\_6m, and 2c\_vs\_64zg.
-Fig.~\ref{smacmap} shows the example screenshots of the four combat scenarios, and Table~\ref{smacsettings} presents the settings of the evaluation combat scenarios.
-The difficulty of StarCraft II built-in AI is set to $\textit{very-hard}$ in all the maps.
+In these maps, the neighboring relationship between agents is predefined according to their initial positions, and the convolution kernel of DCCP is with the same size as the kernel in ATSC.
+With this neighborhood formalization, we are capable of evaluating our method beyond the grid-world environments.
+Fig.~\ref{smacmap} shows example screenshots of the four combat scenarios, and Table~\ref{smacsettings} presents the settings of the evaluation combat scenarios.
+The difficulty of StarCraft II built-in AI is set to $\textit{very-hard}$ in all maps.
 In each episode, positive rewards are given for the positive health point difference between the controlled agent team and the opponent, and otherwise, the reward is zero.
 A large positive reward is given for winning the episode by eliminating the opponent, and otherwise, the reward is zero.
 We evaluate the tested methods per $100$k steps during training, and in each evaluation, we run the game for $20$ episodes to calculate the win rate.
+Table~\ref{smac_hyper} and Table~\ref{smac_net} present training hyperparameters and the network architecture, respectively.

 Fig.~\ref{fig5} presents evaluation curves of the win rate in the scenarios with $\textit{very-hard}$ built-in AIs, and Table~\ref{tab2} shows numerical results of evaluating the trained models.
 It is observed that our method generally achieves the highest and the most stable win rate in these combat maps.
 The performance gap in terms of the final win rate is more pronounced in the complex combat maps of 5m\_vs\_6m and 2c\_vs\_64zg, which demonstrates the capability of our method for efficiently facilitating coordination across agents.
 Moreover, our method learns the effect of joint actions without using the privileged state information from the environment, while SMAC can provide access to this information for methods like TarMAC.
 This makes our method applicable for a wider range of scenarios, as in many multi-agent tasks we do not have access to privileged full state information even during training.